 Many phenomena arising in real-world applications are inherently nonlinear.
 In our research, we develop tools and methods that can be used for the analysis, estimation and control of such nonlinear systems.
+In this context, their robustness properties against model inaccuracies and measurement noise play a fundamental role to ensure their practical applicability.
 Examples of our past and current research in this area include the following topics:

-- Systems theoretic properties of nonlinear systems with inputs and outputs, such as input-to-state stability or dissipativity as well as their connection to optimal control.
+- Systems theoretic properties of nonlinear systems with inputs and outputs, such as input-to-state stability, controllability, and dissipativity as well as their connection to optimal control.

-- State estimation for nonlinear systems.
-Here, we in particular focus on optimization-based state estimation, where the current system state is computed by solving an optimization problem using past input and observed output sequences.
+- State estimation for nonlinear systems with a focus on opimization-based methods.
+Here, the current system state is determined by solving an optimization problem using measured input and output sequences in a moving time window.

 -